 - Representing DVHA on all matters pertaining to this IGA.
-Such a representative shall be authorized and empowered to represent DVHA regarding all aspects of this IGA; - Monitoring DVHA's compliance with the terms of this IGA; - Receiving and responding to all inquiries and requests made by AHS in the timeframes and format specified by AHS in this IGA; - Meeting with the AHS representative on a periodic or as-needed basis to resolve issues which may arise; - Coordinating requests from AHS to ensure that staff from DVHA with appropriate expertise in administration, operations, finance, management information systems, claims processing and payment, clinical service provision, quality management, utilization management, and network management is available to participate in AHS activities and respond to requests by AHS which may include, but not be limited to, requests to participate in training programs designated by AHS, requests to coordinate fraud and abuse activities with AHS, and requests to meet with other State of Vermont agency representatives or other parties; - Making best efforts to resolve any issues identified either by DVHA or AHS that may arise in connection with this IGA: - Meeting with AHS at the time and place requested by AHS, if AHS determines that DVHA is not in compliance with the requirements of this IGA; - Ensuring that all reports, contracts, subcontracts, agreements and any other documents subject to prior review and approval by AHS are provided to AHS no less than 10 business days prior to execution or implementation, as applicable; and - Submitting any requests for documents or any other information provided to DVHA by any individual or entity to AHS for its review; and submitting any proposed responses and responsive documents or other materials in connection with any such requests to AHS for its prior review and approval.
+Such a representative shall be authorized and empowered to represent DVHA regarding all aspects of this IGA; - Monitoring DVHA's compliance with the terms of this IGA; - Receiving and responding to all inquiries and requests made by AHS in the timeframes and format specified by AHS in this IGA; - Meeting with the AHS representative on a periodic or as-needed basis to resolve issues which may arise; - Coordinating requests from AHS to ensure that staff from DVHA with appropriate expertise in administration, operations, finance, management information systems, claims processing and payment, clinical service provision, quality management, utilization management, and network management is available to participate in AHS activities and respond to requests by AHS which may include, but not be limited to, requests to participate in training programs designated by AHS, requests to coordinate fraud and abuse activities with AHS, and requests to meet with other State of Vermont agency representatives or other parties; - Making best efforts to resolve any issues identified either by DVHA or AHS that may arise in connection with this IGA: - Meeting with AHS at the time and place requested by AHS, if AHS determines that DVHA is not in compliance with the requirements of this IGA; - Ensuring that all reports, contracts, subcontracts, agreements and any other documents subject to prior review and approval by AHS are provided to AHS no less than 10 business days prior to execution or implementation, as applicable; and - Ensuring that DVHA's responses to document and information requests are prompt and accurate.
+Whenever document or information requests require review by AHS, the DVHA representative will submit proposed responses and responsive documents or other materials in connection with any such requests to AHS for its prior review and approval.